Roberto Oquendo's Family Has Tearful Plea For Hit-And-Run Driver Who Killed North Philadelphia Man

 “He was struck so hard his shoes flew off,” Philadelphia Police Capt.
 Mark Overwise said.

-“He didn’t deserve to die the way he died,” Brunilda Oquendo said.READ MORE: Fire Breaks Out At Normandy Farm Hotel In Blue Bell
+“He didn’t deserve to die the way he died,” Brunilda Oquendo said.READ MORE: New Jersey State Police Searching For Missing 14-Year-Old Charlee Hertzog, Last Seen Leaving Burlington County Home

 Oquendo’s sister fears her brother didn’t hear the car or a possible horn blaring as it barreled toward him.